Tenant Improvement Construction in Round Rock, TX

 What usually drives the schedule on a tenant improvement construction project in Round Rock?

-How do you handle closeout on tenant improvement construction work?
+How do you handle closeout on tenant improvement construction work in the Round Rock area?